ddinan/cstrips-downloader/README.md

 The script should now be running and starting to scan through and download your comics.

+# How to find your alphanumeric user ID
+If you have forgotten your user ID, there are a few useful methods you can try to find it.
+See the [wiki](https://github.com/ddinan/cstrips-downloader/wiki) for more information.

 # Building from source:
 1. Download and install [Python](https://www.python.org/downloads/) _(Standalone CLI app is planned)_.
 2. Download [this repository](https://github.com/ddinan/CStrips-Downloader/archive/master.zip).